 Ham radios are full of experimentations.
 That makes penning an article with precise details hard, especially when words can only illustrate so much.
 But no matter how broad the field of amateur radio or DX engineering is, there are still specific stereotypes that you might be interested in.
+If you haven’t got a ham radio yet, you can head over to our list of the 5 Best Ham Radios around.

 Let’s start with a quick analysis of what you want.